jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/Fcs.md

 ### FCS Map

-FCS or Food Consumption security map visualize fcs data in country view.
+FCS or Food Consumption Score map visualize fcs data.
+Along with map, customized components like accordions, tooltips, legends.

 ---

 #### World View
 In world view, fcs map appears with country alert's.
-Along with alerts, one point legends and other gradient legend appears.
+Along with alerts, one point legend and other gradient legend appears.
 To enhance user experience, hover effect is also activated.

 ***Technical Overview***